modraws/dumbstupidness/README.md

 ## IF ANY HASHES DON'T WORK, PLEASE PING ME!!! @modraws ON DISCORD
 big thanks to
 @zerodelta_ for a zip bomb's worth of reticles jesus shit
-@rhayets for the very cool reticle he provided
-@neohena for his delta collection very epic
+@rhayets/@neohena for his delta collection very epic
 @xn.r for letting me steal his custom arms thing
 the guys from the [fleasion project](https://github.com/CroppingFlea479/Fleasion) for letting me shit all over it lol
 ![dumbstupidnesslogo](https://github.com/user-attachments/assets/d6b3bd6a-f541-48ac-9019-a0c1767717d5)